The annual salary review (ASR) is conducted one time per year for each payroll category.

 Guidelines for Merit Increases and Performance Reviews

-- Given the limited merit pool amount, distribution should be done in a thoughtful way to ensure your top performers receive the maximum amount possible.
+- Distribution should be done in a thoughtful way to ensure your top performers receive the maximum amount possible.
 See information on determining individual merit increases.

 - If an employee will not be receiving a salary increase due to marginal and unsatisfactory performance, a memo justifying the nature of the performance deficiencies must be submitted to the Assistant Dean's/VP-designee's office and maintained in the employee's file.

-- Should an employee's performance warrant it, department heads and administrative officers have the option of deferring the merit increase.
+- Should an employee's performance warrant it, department heads and directors of administration and finance have the option of deferring the merit increase.

-- Managers/administrative officers also have the option of giving an employee a one-time lump sum in addition to or in lieu of adding the merit to the employee's base salary.
+- Managers/directors of administration and finance also have the option of giving an employee a one-time lump sum in addition to or in lieu of adding the merit to the employee's base salary.

-- Managers/administrative officers should have already scheduled time to provide their staff with performance feedback as well as a written performance review which includes performance goals and a career development plan.
+- Managers/directors of administration and finance should have already scheduled time to provide their staff with performance feedback as well as a written performance review which includes performance goals and a career development plan.

 - Human Resources has a Performance Development website which includes a number of useful tools and resources, and a special Performance Development page just for managers.